 Cover the pressure cooker according to the manufacturer's instructions, increase the heat to high, bring the pressure up to high, and cook for 10 minutes.

-Remove the lid.
-Test to see if the rice is al dente (that means it is tender but still slightly firm in the middle).
+Remove the lid and test to see if the rice is al dente (that means it is tender but still slightly firm in the middle).
 If it isn't, cook for another 2 to 3 minutes.
 Then turn off the heat and release the pressure and test the rice again.

 Add the remaining 1/2 cup broth, 1 tablespoon butter, and the cheese and stir well to combine with the rice.
-Season with the salt and pepper to taste.
-Serve immediately.